 Dr Andy Willis

-I have been teaching film and media studies in higher, further and adult education for almost thirty years.
-My research is focused on popular cinemas from around the world and he has published on a range of film and television related topics.
+I have been teaching film and media studies in higher, further and adult education for over thirty years.
+My research is focused on popular cinemas from around the world and I have published on a range of film and television related topics.

-A am also currently Senior Visiting Curator (Film) at HOME (www.homemcr.org), where I have curated and programmed film seasons focusing on Spanish, British , Chinese, Taiwanese and Hong Kong cinemas.
+I am also currently Senior Visiting Curator for Film at HOME (www.homemcr.org), where I have curated and programmed film seasons focusing on film cinema and television, Spanish, British, Chinese, Taiwanese and Hong Kong cinemas.
 I am also a founder member of the Chinese Film Forum UK (www.cffuk.org) and was a member of the board of trustees of Cornerhouse (www.cornerhouse.org) until 2015.

 Current Teaching on the BA Film Studies: